 Another reality that has set the Noco GB50 apart is its foolproof operation: it’s designed with reverse polarity and sparkproof protection.

-Put together the clamps when the unit is powered on and no harm/damage occurs: instead, you hear a low hum, telling you that something is wrong.
-Immediately you correct the challenge, you’re all good again.
+Put together the clamps when the unit is powered on and no harm/damage occurs; instead, you hear a low hum, telling you that something is wrong.
+Immediately you correct the mistake, you’re all good again.

-Now, these two features may appear common and easy to take for granted, except that, many new offers today don’t sport them, and importantly, many vehicle users aren’t exactly petrolheads and will certainly need these safety features, when dealing with the unit.
+Now, these two features may appear common and are easy to take for granted, except that many new offers today don’t sport them, and importantly, many vehicle users aren’t exactly petrolheads and will certainly need these safety features when needing to jump-start their vehicles.

 It’s a solid, standard win.